binpash/fractal/INSTRUCTIONS.md

 * [ ] [Artifact functional](#artifact-functional): Reviewers are expected to verify distributed execution workflow and run a minimal "Hello, world" example (10 minutes).
 * [ ] [Results reproducible](#results-reproducible): Reviewers are expected to reproduce the key result: Fractal’s correct and efficient fault recovery, demonstrated by its speedup over Bash in both regular-node and merger-node failure scenarios, as well as its performance improvement in fault-free conditions (Fig. 7, XX minutes).

-Note that Fractal builds on top of DiSh, MIT-licensed open-source software.
-It is part of the PaSh project, hosted by the [Linux Foundation](https://www.linuxfoundation.org/press/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases).
+Note that Fractal builds on top of DiSh, an MIT-licensed open-source software that is part of the PaSh project.

 **To "kick the tires" for this artifact:** (1) Skim this README file to get an idea of the artifact's structure (2 minutes), and (2) Jump straight into the [exercisability](#exercisability) section of the README file (5 minutes).